Economic Development and Small Business

-- ensuring clean drinking water for every resident in Michigan,
+- Ensuring clean drinking water for every resident in Michigan.

-- increasing access to affordable health care,
+- Increasing access to affordable health care.

-- appropriately funding our schools,
+- Appropriately funding our schools.

-- ensuring fair wages for women in the workplace, and
+- Ensuring fair wages for all.

-- job training and skill development initiatives.
+- Job training and skill development initiatives.

 As a small business owner, Representative Neeley understands the great importance of small businesses and recognizes their significant impact on sustaining a thriving economy and community.